- 50 beavers in Devon, England, have won government backing to stay, following a five-year study on their impact.

 Some local farmers are less convinced.
 Britain’s National Farmers’ Union opposed the reintroduction of beavers to the River Otter over concerns about damage to farmland and the spread of disease.
 It suggested that the beavers’ legal status of “not ordinarily resident in Britain” be retained even after the trial.

-Devon Wildlife Trust has established a “beaver hotline” to respond to any landowner concerns, and says preliminary findings from the trial have demonstrated the value of the beavers to wetland ecosystems and water management.
+Devon Wildlife Trust has established a “beaver hotline” to respond to any landowner concerns.